segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 5. After Segment marks the "Add connections" tile as complete, click **Add identifiers and traits** and begin [Step 3: Add identifiers and traits](#step-3-add-identifiers-and-traits).

 ## Step 3: Add identifiers and traits
 After you've selected which data sources you'd like to integrate customer data from, you can select _identifiers_, or unique pieces of data that allow you to link information about an individual customer across different programs and services, and _traits_, which are pieces of information you know about a particular customer.

+> warning "Records from your data warehouse and Salesforce might not be immediately available"
+> Segment's initial sync with your data warehouse might take up to 24 hours to complete.
+Segment syncs with Salesforce immediately after you connect it to your Segment for Flex workspace, and every three hours afterward.
+For more information, see the [Known limitations](#known-limitations) documentation.

 1. On the Add identifiers and traits page, click **Add identifier**.
 2. Select one or more of Segment's 11 default identifiers and click **Add identifiers**.